abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 [https://youtu.be/MMTOZNL_Ybk](https://youtu.be/MMTOZNL_Ybk%22%20%5Cl%20%22-1)

 <br>I find the practice of loving oneself unconditionally to be an immensely valuable way of life, for that,  I have been in training  since my discovery of Louise’s teaching.
-Becoming expert at loving oneself is potentially a foundation to change the world.
-It is a stepping stone for world peace.
+Becoming expert at loving oneself has the potential to change the world.
+It is a path toward world peace.
 On a personal level, this skill and practice will turn every practitioner into an expert in love, and the many common puzzling questions of our time on love and relationship will become trivial common knowledge, for examples:

 Is this love?
 Does he/she love me?
 Is he/she right for me?
 Do I love her/him?
 Am I in love?
 Am I in a good relationship?
 Am I in a co-dependent relationship?
 Do I stay or leave?